Kia Pro_cee’d review

 The three-door Kia Pro_cee’d blends sporty looks with almost as much practicality as the Cee’d hatch

 The Kia Pro_cee’d is a rival to the SEAT Leon SC, three-door Hyundai i30 and Vauxhall Astra GTC.
 It's essentially a three-door version of the Cee’d hatchback, but while both cars share the same 4,310mm length, 1,780mm width and 2,650mm wheelbase, the Pro_cee’d is 40mm lower.
 And the dimensions only tell part of the story, as the Pro_cee’d seems noticeably sportier than the Cee’d, thanks to more aggressive bumpers, curvaceous tail-lights and a narrower front grille.
 Two engines are available – a 1.6 petrol and a 1.6 diesel – and there are two generous equipment levels – S and SE.
-A higher-performance Pro_cee’d GT model will join the line-up in the summer.
+A higher-performance Pro_cee’d GT model is also available and has its own review, which can be found here.

 Our choice: Pro_cee’d 1.6 CRDi S